The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 A long shot of Pir Ghaus Muhammad’s shrine, who was a Sufi saint and Syed of Lakhpat.
 The caretaker of the shrine has been passed down for generations.

-Lakhpat Gurudwara Sahib is built in the 19th century to commemorate Guru Nanak.
-He visited Lakhpat before embarking on his second and fourth journey to Mecca.
-His relics consist of a pair of wooden sandals and a palkhi are protected in a glass box.
+Lakhpat Gurudwara Sahib was built in the 19th century to commemorate Guru Nanak.
+He visited Lakhpat before embarking on his second and fourth journeys to Mecca.
+His relics consist of a pair of wooden sandals and a palkh, which are protected in a glass box.

 The Gurudwara offers food and accommodation to visitors.